Disney in a Minute: What is the 60+10 Rule?

 If you want to dine at a Walt Disney World table service restaurant and you’re staying at off-site accommodations, you can visit the Walt Disney World website to make meal reservations exactly 60 days in advance, every day.
 If you have a five-day trip scheduled and you want to make meal reservations for each of those five days, you’ll have to visit the WDW site on five consecutive days, 60 days in advance from each day.

-However, guests staying at Disney-owned resorts can make the meal reservations for their entire trip (up to 10 days) up to 60 days prior to their check-in date.
+However, guests staying at Disney-owned resorts can make the meal reservations for their entire trip (up to 10 days) 60 days prior to their check-in date.
 Instead of having to go online five different days (for example), you can make all your reservations for the entire trip on just one day.

 In practice, this means that a Disney resort guest staying for a 10-day trip could actually make some of their meal reservations 70 days in advance, rather than just the 60 allowed to off-site guests.
 This boost gives on-site folks a decided advantage over off-site folks, particularly for hard-to-get reservations at busy times of the year.